SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 **27 June – 25 July**

 This period will be dedicated to improving and adding examples to SunPy gallery.
-Probably a SunPy map tutorial,also I plan add some video tutorials on basics of Lightcurves and Maps.
-Also, the main task would be to make full use of Jupyter notebooks (which I would have learned by then).
-Adding tutorials for various options available with Matplotlib could be one option as well.
+Probably a SunPy map tutorial,also I plan to add some video tutorials on basics of Lightcurves and Maps.These videos will be of 5-10 minutes that would teach basic concepts as well as how to plot maps and lightcurves, modifying them etc.(10 days)

+ Also, the main task would
+be to make full use of Jupyter notebooks (which I would have learned by then).I would mentors' guidance regarding Jupyter notebooks and how well I can make use of it.
+Adding tutorials for various options available with Matplotlib could be one option as well.(15-20 days)

 ```
 DavidPS: a break down as the block above would be helpful.